-The 2019 valuation assumption for GMP is that the Fund will pay limited increases for members that have reached SPA by 6 April 2016, with the Government providing the remainder of the inflationary increase.
-For members that reach SPA after this date, it is assumed that the Fund will be required to pay the entire inflationary increase.
+The 2022 valuation approach for GMP is that the Fund will pay limited increases for members that have reached SPA by 6 April 2016, with the government providing the remainder of the inflationary increase.
+For members that reach SPA after this date, the Fund will be required to pay the entire inflationary increase.